OTHER SELECTED WORK

 Wille zum Leben (Will to Live) (excerpt), 2011, single-channel video, 14:44 min.

 This video is a conceptual demonstration of the 19th century philosopher Arthur Schopenhauer's central concept of Wille zum Leben, or the Will to Live, in action, as performed by Habibti the dog.
 For Schopenhauer, the "will to live" is what animates all life.
 It manifests itself as desire and pure urge.
 And yet, he argues, no sooner is one desire satisfied then the "will to live" transfers itself into the pursuit of satisfaction of some new desire, ad infinitum.
 Habibti, the dog, demonstrates: Habibti eats a piece of desired apple, but no sooner is the piece swallowed then she is looking for the next.
-This "looking for the next" is the essence of how the "will to live" moves through living beings and, according to Schopenhauer, is the cause of great suffering.
+This "looking for the next" is the essence of how the "will to live" manifests itself in living beings and, according to Schopenhauer, is often a source of great suffering.

 You are here now (rendering), 2011, neon wall hangings